Skip to main content

 Chakra UI

-1. 1.Remove ChakraProvider and ColorModeProvider wrappers from your app root
+1. 1.Remove ChakraProvider and ColorModeProvider wrappers from app root

-2. 2.Replace @chakra-ui/react imports with the appropriate @ninna-ui/* package
+2. 2.Replace @chakra-ui/react imports with appropriate @ninna-ui/* packages

 3. 3.Replace useColorMode() with CSS class-based dark mode (.dark on root element)

-4. 4.Replace extendTheme() with a CSS theme preset import
+4. 4.Replace extendTheme() with CSS theme preset import - no JS config needed

 From